s6007541/AdaDQN/README.md

    - Sample a batch of experiences from the replay buffer and perform a Q-learning update step.
    - Update the target Q-network periodically.

-## Evaluation
+## Evaluation under Covariate Shift

-The evaluation process involves testing the trained DQN agent on a specific game.
+The evaluation process involves testing the trained DQN agent on the environment with covariate shift.
+There are 15 types of covariate shifts and 5 level of shifts from weak (level 1) to strong (level 5).
 The agent's performance is measured in terms of the average score achieved over a specified number of episodes.

 ## Results